pnpm/pnpm.io/website/versioned_docs/version-3.8/cli/recursive.md

 If true, stops when a task throws an error.

+This config does not affect the exit code.
+Even if `--no-bail` is used, all tasks will finish but if any of the tasks fail, the command will exit with a non-zero code.

 Usage example.
 Run tests in every package.
 Continue if tests fail in one of the packages:

 ```